 Never use movies or TV shows as guidelines for paranormal research.
 In most cases, the investigators are pros (with years of experience), or the scene was at least somewhat staged.
 So, don’t rigidly copy what you see on TV.

 1. Above all, be guided by common sense.
 Use your critical thinking skills.

 2. Never go ghost hunting alone.
 Investigate with at least one companion.

-3. Verify location, accessibility, safety, and related issues ahead of time.
-Check each site during daytime hours to identify parking, paths, and hazards.
+3. Verify everything ahead of time.
+That includes the location, accessibility, safety, and related issues ahead of time.
+Check each site during daytime hours, first, to identify parking, paths, and hazards.
 Carry a working flashlight, even during daytime ghost hunts.

 4. Be sure you’re comfortable.

 - Dress for the weather and the location.
-Wear suitable clothing, including sturdy footwear.
+Wear suitable clothing, especially sturdy footwear.

 - Don’t eat a heavy meal immediately before ghost hunting, but don’t arrive hungry, either.

 - Do not drink alcohol or use recreational drugs before or during a ghost hunt.
 (If you’re on medication that might impair your judgment, talk with your doctor about “hiking, after dark” and how risky that might be.)

 5. Never trespass on private or posted property.
 Get clear and specific permission from the owners or authorities.
 If others have had problems with this, get permission in writing.
 (Bring your own form for the owner to sign.
 From my experience: it helps if you include a clause that frees them from all liabilities connected with your research.)